 HOW I GOT HERE

+My intention is to reduce planetary stress levels by creating surprisingly simple, necessary things which make life easier and more comfortable for as many people as possible.
 I'm married to a creative woman who shares my enthusiasm for invention, and she's my partner in SGEDESIGNS.
-We've been together and worked together for over thirty years.
-She brought me a sensational stepdaughter.
+We've been together and worked together for over thirty years, and she brought me a sensational stepdaughter.